award

 What if I were an at-will employee in Los Angeles?

-Los Angeles is considered to be an at-will state.
-This is a type of employer-employee relationship in which either party can terminate the working relationship at any time for any reason.
+This is an employer-employee relationship in which either party can terminate employment at any time, for any reason.
 At-will employees almost always have an employment agreement.
 If you are an at-will employee, you could still file a lawsuit against your employer for wrongful termination.
 An employer cannot fire an employee simply because they want to.
 There needs to be a good-faith basis for termination.
 We can use your employment agreement as evidence for your wrongful termination lawsuit.

 Get In Touch with Our Los Angeles Wrongful Termination Attorneys Today